-I'm A Best-Selling YA Novelist...
-But I Never Wanted To Become A Writer.
-So, How Did THAT Happen?
+I'm A YA Best Seller, But I Never Wanted To Write

 I never wanted to be a novelist.
 I didn’t sit around in third grade writing short stories with crayons.
 I didn’t spend junior high writing fan fiction about the characters from Buffy the Vampire Slayer.
 I didn’t spend my college years publishing sensitive, delicately crafted Raymond Carver-esque short stories in my college literary magazine.
 I never got an MFA.
 I was a lawyer without a literary bone in my body when my novel happened to me.